 - For Android devices our clear favourite is Scan with QR Droid coming a close second.
 Scanlife is also a solid performer that is well put together by people that clearly understand QR codes at a technical level.

 - I-Nigma - Popular and reliable QR code scanning app that's been around forever and comes in all the popular flavours - iPhone, Android, Blackberry and Windows Mobile.

 - Quickmark - Another name that's been synomous with QR code scanning for years.
 It has the mandatory iPhone, Andriod and Windows Mobile version, but Quickmark is also available for a wide-range of other phones including Nokia, Motorola, Samsung, Sony-Ericsson, Kyocera, Fujitsu-Siemens, LG, Vodafone and Huawei.
 It's even got a version for the Palm Treo!

 - Google Zxing - For Android and iPhone.

 While QR codes themselves conform to an ISO standard, not all app developers are as diligent with standards compliance as they should be, so, sadly, there are a lot of QR code scanning apps out there that aren't all they could be and tend to become challenged by QR codes containing anything more complex than a simple website URL.

-Our blog post Not All Scanning Apps Are Created Equal presents a general discussion of the situation, however a quick browse through the user reviews for QR code scanning apps in the iTunes App Store, Android Market, Blackberry App World or Windows Mobile App Store will highlight which ones are worth having, and which have known issues.
+Our blog post Not All Scanning Apps Are Created Equal presents a general discussion of the situation, however a quick browse through the user reviews for QR code scanning apps in the iTunes App Store, Android Market, Blackberry App World will highlight which ones are worth having, and which have known issues.